MakeWeirdMusic/MakeWeirdMusic.github.io/about.md

 ## Open Source!

-Did you know this site is open source and [you can contribute art, content, video, and more&nbsp;<i class="non-mwm fa fa-external-link-square"></i>]({{ site.data.artists.mwm.github }}) via pull request?
-Make Weird Music operates under a [Creative Commons Attribute-NonCommercial-ShareAlike 4.0 International license&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](http://creativecommons.org/licenses/by-nc-sa/4.0/).
+Did you know this site is open source and [you can contribute art, content, video, and more&nbsp;<i class="non-mwm far fa-external-link-square"></i>]({{ site.data.artists.mwm.github }}) via pull request?
+Make Weird Music operates under a [Creative Commons Attribute-NonCommercial-ShareAlike 4.0 International license&nbsp;<i class="non-mwm far fa-external-link-square"></i>](http://creativecommons.org/licenses/by-nc-sa/4.0/).

 <a class="donation-icon" href="http://github.com/MakeWeirdMusic">&nbsp;<i class="fa fa-github-square"></i> Donate code and art via GitHub</a>

 ## Why does this site exist?

-Here's [a presentation I delivered](/share/ignite-phoenix/) as part of an event called [Ignite Phoenix&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](http://www.ignitephoenix.com/), where I explained the origin of the site and how it's changed my life:
+Here's [a presentation I delivered](/share/ignite-phoenix/) as part of an event called [Ignite Phoenix&nbsp;<i class="non-mwm far fa-external-link-square"></i>](http://www.ignitephoenix.com/), where I explained the origin of the site and how it's changed my life:

 <div class="video-wrapper"><iframe width="560" height="315" src="https://www.youtube.com/embed/YKqre-waCI8" frameborder="0" allowfullscreen></iframe></div>

 Between the ages of 15 and 22, I was convinced I'd become a professional musician.
 Working in the music industry for a year helped me realize how unlikely that'd be.
-[My old website&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](http://garone.org) and [old YouTube account&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](http://youtube.com/agarone) helped me develop an audience of like-minded music enthusiasts while earning a living as a software developer.
+[My old website&nbsp;<i class="non-mwm far fa-external-link-square"></i>](http://garone.org) and [old YouTube account&nbsp;<i class="non-mwm far fa-external-link-square"></i>](http://youtube.com/agarone) helped me develop an audience of like-minded music enthusiasts while earning a living as a software developer.

 Make Weird Music rose from my desire to produce content about music without making myself the focal point.
 The site has been more successful than I ever imagined after starting it in early 2014!
 It has led to relationships with people all over the world and brought me amazing opportunities to interview great musicians.